June 29 – August 23

 Learn the basics of heating steel in a forge and shaping it with a hammer, anvil and chisel.
 You’ll master five basic smithing operations: drawing, shrinking, bending, upsetting and punching, and you’ll make several small pieces of your own.
 Advanced classes introduce you to the power hammer, bladesmithing, forge welding and ornamental ironwork.

-This advanced blacksmithing skill has long been the highest mark of metalworking expertise.
-For centuries, it was the only way to weld steel and iron, and was commonly used to pattern weld blades and knives.
-The intensive two-day class covers all the fundamentals of this ancient method.
-Learn the process of repeatedly drawing out a billet of steel, then folding it back and welding it upon itself, the importance of flux and proper use of the power hammer.
+Learn an expert-level skill in this advanced blacksmithing class.
+For centuries, forgewelding was the only way to weld steel and iron, most commonly being used for pattern welding blades and knives.
+Now, you can deepen your skills in this 2-day class that covers all the fundamentals of this traditional craft.
+Learn the process of repeatedly drawing out a billet of steel, then folding it back and welding it upon itself.
+This class is also your introduction to the power hammer.

 Women’s Blacksmithing I